This article was updated in August 2023.

 TPS is typically designated to a country for an 18-month term.
 However, each individual from Ukraine must apply separately, and application processing could take 6-8 months.
 Individuals who are granted TPS are protected from being removed from the United States through the end of the 18-month period (as defined by the official start and end date published in the Federal Register, not the date of the individual TPS grant).
 They are permitted to work if they receive employment authorization through TPS, and they may apply for travel authorization through TPS to leave the United States.

-To learn more about TPS, read our article here: https://ukrainetaskforce.org/temporary-protected-status-tps-for-ukrainians-background-and-requirements/
+To learn more about TPS for Ukrainians, read our article here: https://ukrainetaskforce.org/ukraine-s-temporary-protected-status-tps-is-redesignated-with-new-eligibility-dates-and-extended-for-current-tps-holders/

 Long-Term Immigration Pathways for Humanitarian Parolees